Skip to main content

 yield this.sleep(sec)

-Sets a delay in the thread for the number of seconds sec, can be fractional.
+Sets a thread delay for sec seconds, can be fractional.

 yield this.mutex.*

-Mutex for synchronization between threads, allows you to block a section of code for one thread
+Mutex for synchronization between threads, allows locking a code section for a single thread

 .lock()

-Waiting for the lock, execution will continue for the first thread that captured the lock, other threads will wait for the lock to be released
+Waiting for the lock, the first thread that acquired the lock will continue execution, other threads will wait for the lock to be released

 .unlock()